-We can breathe clear air, The benefits of play and swim in the rivers, gather mahinga kai, benefit from the productive use of our land, and enjoy Canterbury's unique biodiversity taonga and landscapes.
+We can breathe clear air, play and swim in the rivers, gather mahinga kai, benefit from the productive use of our land, and enjoy Canterbury's unique biodiversity taonga and landscapes.

 We can all help shape the future of Canterbury, leaving a legacy for generations to come.

-We have access to the information we need to be resilient in the face of The benefit short term hazards and well prepared for longer-term change to our region's natural environment.
+We have access to the information we need to be resilient in the face of short term hazards and well prepared for longer-term change to our region's natural environment.
+The benefits of these projects will accrue to water management zones as the study progresses.

-these projects will accrue to water management zones as the study Act 1991. progresses.
-All benefits accrue immediately and in future years when data is used as input into to assist with resource consents. accrues immediately.
+All benefits accrue immediately and in future years when data is used as input into regional plans and to assist with resource consents.

+The benefit accrues immediately.

-Council is required to carry out environmental works as part of the Resource Management The regional community in general expects a clean and plentiful water supply.
-Individuals and the community who regional plans and undertake practises which are detrimental to the environment or who wish to foster and enhance the environment are influencing factors.
+Council is required to carry out environmental works as part of the Resource Management Act 1991.

+The regional community in general expects a clean and plentiful water supply.

+Individuals and the community who undertake practises which are detrimental to the environment or who wish to foster and enhance the environment are influencing factors.

 An effective water management strategy is a public good.
-The regional community benefits fromimprovedecosystemhealthandwaterquality and enhanced recreational opportunities by understanding the risks to and the pressures on water resources so that informed resource management decisions can be made in consultation with the community.
+The regional community benefits from improved ecosystem health and water quality and enhanced recreational opportunities by understanding the risks to and the pressures on water resources so that informed resource management decisions can be made in consultation with the community.

 This work is to be funded by a general rate over the whole region, with targeted rates levied to fund zone specific priorities.

 Capital costs are minor and are funded from general rates or borrowing for efficiency reasons.
 Targeted rating areas for each water zone have been established.
 The purpose of which is to enable the funding of activities which are not delivered under the regional programme and which are specific to that geographic area.